magicprotoss/q2-usearch/README.md

     chimeras are removed by performing denovo chimera identification using an imporved version of [uchime2
     algorithm](https://drive5.com/usearch/manual/uchime2_algo.html).
 The
-    `q2-usearch` plug in have wrapped the valid-data processing pipeline described in [(Yan, Lin et al.
+    `q2-usearch` plug-in have wrapped the valid-data processing pipeline described in [(Yan, Lin et al.
     2024)](https://link.springer.com/article/10.1186/s13717-023-00480-7)
     into the `denoise-no-primer-pooled` method.